valor-software/ngx-bootstrap/docs/spec/tabs/tabs.examples.disabled-key-navigations.use-case.md

 1. User opens Tabs demo page
 2. User clicks on Disabled key navigations sub-menu
 3. User see tabs component with 2 tabs.
-4. User press any key and happens nothing.
-Ex. delete
+4. User clicks to the second tab.
+5. When user press 'delete' key, the tab will not be deleted because the key navigation is disabled.